 There have been a number of high-profile cases involving sperm donors pursued for child support.
 Financial claims against donors can involve complex legal proceedings, which require not only a clear understanding of child maintenance law, but also a detailed understanding of the law on donation and parentage.

-In 2007, fireman Andy Bathie was pursued for child support by the Child Support Agency, in respect of two children he had helped a lesbian couple to conceive.
+In 2007, fireman Andy Bathie was pursued for child support by the Child Support Agency, in respect of two children he had helped a female same-sex couple to conceive.
 The parents had separated, and the birth mother (unable to pursue her former partner for child support) made an application against the children's biological father.

 In 2013, in the case of M v F and H a married woman had met a sperm donor via an Internet matching site and conceived a child.
 She pursued the donor for child support, and there was a dispute over whether conception took place by artificial insemination or 'natural insemination'.
 After a fact-finding hearing, the court found that conception had taken place through intercourse and held the donor liable for child support and substantial legal costs.